brian-arnold/BacteriaEpistasisSimulator/Script_to_convert_files_Neutral_2_Epistasis_simulator/README2_PerlScriptConverter.txt

 Input argument 1: the number of results for which you would like to extract SNPs, in order to put them into the epistasis simulator.
-These results files are printed from the neutral simulator and are labelled "Results1", "Results2",...
+These results files are printed from the neutral simulator and are labelled "Results1", "Results2",....
+These files must be in the same directory as this perl script in order for it to work.

 Input argument 2: The window size.
 For example, if you've simulated a neutral 1kb segment and specify 100 here, it will divide the segment into 10 windows, and search for SNPs